Loading...

 Portion Control

-Start by reducing the portion size of the chicken porridge you consume.
-Smaller portions can help prevent excessive spikes.
+Start by reducing the portion size of the chicken porridge you consume, which can help manage the overall impact on your blood sugar levels.

 healthspan-mbl